-Gardeners' Q&As for August
+GRILIFE Gardeners' Q&As for July

-Texas A&M AgriLife Extension Service - Galveston County Office
+Texas ASM AgriLife Extension Service - Galveston County Office

-PHOTO BY William M. Johnson
+PHOTO CREDIT: Dr. William M. Johnson

-Fireman's cap is low-care shrub that prefers full sun and a well-draining soil.
-The crimson-red flowers are shaped like a fireman's cap and attract hummingbirds in spring and summer.
+Fireman's cap is a low-care shrub that preforms best in full sun and a well-draining soil.
+The crimson-red flowers are shaped like a fireman's cap and attract humming-birds in spring and summer.